 Instead, many of the complaints raised by regulatory bodies center around reporting, activities carried out by the legal profession, and tax evasion.

 Unfortunately, whether or not the international community weighs down on Panama for banking or other unrelated activities doesn’t matter.
-When a country gets added to a greylist or blacklist, it can impact account holders, banking services, incoming and outgoing transactions, and even correspondent banking relationships.
+When a country gets added to a greylist or blacklist, it can impact account holders, incoming and outgoing transactions, correspondent banking relationships, management support, and other banking services.

 So, before you consider opening in Panama, it’s important to note that Panama is currently listed on the three most impactful blacklists, which are: